Ringgold, Georgia

 Ringgold is a city in and the county seat of Catoosa County, Georgia, United States.
 Its population was 3,414 at the 2020 census.
-It is part of the Chattanooga, Tennessee–GA Metropolitan Statistical Area.
+It is part of the Chattanooga metropolitan area.

 History

 Ringgold was founded in 1846 and incorporated as a city in 1847.
 It was named after Samuel Ringgold, a hero of the Battle of Palo Alto in the Mexican–American War.

 Ringgold is where The General locomotive stopped during the Great Locomotive Chase on April 12, 1862.
 Ringgold is also home to the historic Ringgold Depot, which still contains bullet marks from the Civil War.

 The Battle of Ringgold Gap took place on November 27, 1863.
 Confederate Major General Patrick Cleburne with 4,100 men used the mountain pass known as the Ringgold Gap to stall the advance of Union Major General Joseph Hooker and his troops.
 Hooker's troops were over 12,000 strong.
 It was a Confederate victory because it allowed Confederate artillery and wagon trains to move safely through the Ringgold Gap unharmed while inflicting high Union casualties.

+The Whitman-Anderson House located in Ringgold is listed in the National Register of Historic Places (NRHP).
+From their house, the Whitman family watched the Battle of Ringgold Gap, during which William Whitman's general store was destroyed.
+After the Confederates evacuated Ringgold, General Grant requisitioned the Whitman's house as his headquarters.
+After General Grant moved on, General Sherman ordered the burning of the town of Ringgold, but spared the Whitman house, which remained in the Whitman family until 1902.

+Dolly Parton married her husband, Carl Dean, in Ringgold, in May 1966.

 On March 14, 2002, a sudden heavy fog played havoc with morning traffic and contributed to one of the worst traffic pileups in history; 125 vehicles crashed on Interstate 75 North and four people died.